 What changes can I expect from you in regards to COVID-19?

-During this difficult time, we have put a hold on most foster and adopter applications.
-Two determining factors in our fostering and adopting process are a home visit and meet & greet with everyone in the household.
-We do not want to risk anyone's health or safety, including our own.
+Most operating procedures are back to normal.
+However, if you are considering fostering or adopting from us, two determining factors in our processes are a home visit and meet & greet with everyone in the household.
+We do not want to risk anyone's health or safety, including our own so masks may be required for these interactions.

 I need to rehome my animal.
 Do you accept owner surrenders?